tengcomplex/rssamantha/readme.txt

 - Tiny performance improvements (Item.clone(), Log.isLoggable()).
 - In HTML output, open item title hrefs in new tabs/windows.
 - Log warning in readFile() if file not exists.
+- Control: Remove synchronized in additional getSortedItems() methods, all are calling synchronized method with full signature anyway.

 -------------------
 Version: 0.800